 Prerequisites: ACCT 2003 with a grade of "C" or better or both ACCT 2103 and ACCT 2203 with a grade of "C" or better.
 Description: Study of current and emerging issues in the accounting profession.
 Graded on a pass-fail basis.

-Levels: Undergraduate

-Schedule types: Lecture
+Credit hours: 1 Contact hours: Lecture: 1 Contact: 1 Levels: Undergraduate Schedule types: Lecture Department/School: Accounting

-Department/School: Accounting